wp-plugins/scrapeazon/readme.txt

 The border parameter currently only accepts a value of "false."

+= Can I get rid of that annoying disclaimer at the bottom of the iframe? =

+If you know how to edit your theme's CSS, you probably can.
+However, doing so is not recommended unless you already manually display the disclaimer on your site.
+As of this writing, Amazon Services requires the disclaimer as part of its Product Advertising API terms.

+= Can I at least style the disclaimer differently? =

+If you want to use a different font, font size, or otherwise style the disclaimer, add a class named scrape-api to your theme's CSS file and make the changes within that class.
+For example, if you'd like the disclaimer to be in 9-point Helvetica and 540 pixels wide, you could add the following class to your CSS:

+.scrape-api {
+   width: 540px;
+   font-family: Helvetica;
+   font-size: 9pt;
+}

 == Upgrade Notice ==

+= 1.0.6 =
+Upgrade to 1.0.6 to enable ScrapeAZon to automatically display the disclaimer required in the Amazon Product Services API Terms.

 = 1.0.5 =
 Upgrade to 1.0.5 to fix options page so that it does not conflict with other plugins.